Assortment Optimization under the Decision Forest Model: Optimization model

+Formally, a purchase decision tree is a directed binary tree, with each leaf node corresponding to an option in $\Ncal \cup \{0\}$, and each non-leaf (or \emph{split}) node corresponding to a product in $\Ncal$.
+We use $\splits(t)$ to denote the set of split nodes of tree $t$, and $\leaves(t)$ to denote the set of leaf nodes.
+We use $c(t,\ell)$ to denote the purchase decision of leaf $\ell$ of tree $t$, i.e., the option chosen by tree $t$ if the assortment is mapped to leaf $\ell$.
+We use $v(t,s)$ to denote the product that is checked at split node $s$ in tree $t$.
 We make the following assumption about our purchase decision trees. \begin{assumption} Let $t$ be a purchase decision tree.
-For any two split nodes $s$ and $s'$ of $t$ such that $s'$ is a descendant of $s$, $v(t,s) \neq v(t,s)$. \end{assumption} This assumption states that once a product appears on a split $s$, it cannot appear on any subsequent split $s'$ that is reached by proceeding to the left or right child of $s$; in other words, each product in $\Ncal$ appears at most once along the path from the root node to a leaf node, for every leaf node.
+For any two split nodes $s$ and $s'$ of $t$ such that $s'$ is a descendant of $s$, $v(t,s) \neq v(t,s')$. \end{assumption} This assumption states that once a product appears on a split $s$, it cannot appear on any subsequent split $s'$ that is reached by proceeding to the left or right child of $s$; in other words, each product in $\Ncal$ appears at most once along the path from the root node to a leaf node, for every leaf node.
 As discussed in \cite{chen2019decision}, this assumption is not restrictive, as any tree for which this assumption is violated has a set of splits and leaves that are redundant and unreachable, and the tree can be modified to obtain an equivalent tree that satisfies the assumption.

-The decision forest model assumes that the customer population is represented by a collection or \emph{forest} $F$.
+The decision forest model assumes that the customer population is represented by a collection of trees or a \emph{forest} $F$.
 Each tree $t \in F$ corresponds to a different customer type.
 We use $\lambda_t$ to denote the probability associated with customer type/tree $t$, and $\lambdab = (\lambda_t)_{t \in F}$ to denote the probability distribution over the forest $F$.
-For each tree $t$, we use $\hat{A}(t,S)$ to denote the choice that a customer type following tree $t$ will make when given the assortment $S$.
-For a given assortment $S \subseteq \Ncal$ and a given choice $j \in S \cup \{0\}$, we use $\Pb^{(F,\lambdab)}(j \mid S)$ to denote the choice probability, i.e., the probability of a random customer customer choosing $j$ when offered the assortment $S$.
+For each tree $t$, we use $\eta(t,S)$ to denote the choice that a customer type following tree $t$ will make when given the assortment $S$.
+For a given assortment $S \subseteq \Ncal$ and a given choice $j \in S \cup \{0\}$, we use $\Pb^{(F,\lambdab)}(j \mid S)$ to denote the choice probability, i.e., the probability of a random customer choosing $j$ when offered the assortment $S$.
 It is defined as

 We now define the assortment optimization problem.
-We use $\bar{r}_i$ to denote the marginal revenue of product $i$; for convenience, we use $\bar{r}_0 = 0$ to denote the revenue of the no-purchase option.
+We use $\rho_i$ to denote the marginal revenue of product $i$; for convenience, we use $\rho_0 = 0$ to denote the revenue of the no-purchase option.
 The assortment optimization problem that we wish to solve is